Upstatement/quickshare/README.md

 Attributes Reference
 -------------------------------

 Any customisation of the content that gets shared takes the form of data attributes on the link tag.
-The values of the attributes do not have to be fully escaped, but they have to be parseable in HTML as string values.
+The values of the attributes do not have to be percent-escaped.

 ###Common